On-Campus Day* - Your course activity is done in-person Monday - Friday, before 6 PM.

 Have you been accepted to this program?
 Here's what you'll need for your first day of classes.

-Learn more about our SAIT-wide orientation activities.
+Learn more about our campus orientation.

 How to register for classes